 A small sign at the beach indicates the direction you should take to reach the Valley Trail junction, which is located another third-of-a-mile away from the shoreline.
-Once at the Valley Trail junction hikers should veer to the left to continue on the loop hike.
-However, if you have the time and energy, you may want to consider taking the side trip up to the Phelps Lake Overlook, which is less than three-quarters of a mile away from this point.
+Once at the Valley Trail junction hikers should veer left to continue on the loop hike.
+However, if you have the time and energy, you may want to consider taking the side trip up to Phelps Lake Overlook, which is less than three-quarters of a mile away from this point.

 From the junction the trail heads downhill towards a nice meadow that offers decent views of Death Canyon.
 A short distance later you'll cross over Death Canyon Creek.